Background Verifications (Policy 7005)

 d.
 Once a Requesting Department identifies a Final Candidate, Affiliate, Affiliate Faculty, or Volunteer, the individual must complete the Background Verification consent.
 The consent will be used to initiate the process and additional information is sent on how to complete any additional required history or record-check processes.

-Human Resources, in conjunction with the President/appropriate Vice President, or designee, will determine whether to decline an individual’s employment/affiliation/volunteering.
+Human Resources, in consultation with the President/appropriate Vice President, or designee, will determine if an individual’s employment/affiliation/volunteering should be declined.

 a.
 The nature and gravity of the crime in relationship to the work or service to be performed and the position;